mcw-rcc/mcw-rcc.github.io/docs/faq.md

 ## Job Management

 ??? question "How do I submit a job to the HPC cluster?"
     You can submit a job to the HPC cluster with the `sbatch` command.
+For more information about how to write and submit jobs to the cluster, visit the [Running Jobs documentation](https://docs.rcc.mcw.edu/user-guide/jobs/running-jobs/){:target="_blank"}.

     ```bash
     $ sbatch hpc-run.slurm